Frequently Asked Questions

 Summer Adventures

-Our Summer Adventures classes go on at least one field trip each week.
+Most of our Summer Adventures classes go on at least one field trip each week.
 The Challengers students go on almost daily adventures.

-All field trip locations listing in our catalog are tentative.
+All field trip locations in our catalog are tentative.
 Confirmed field trips will be posted to the calendar on the Parent Corner as they are finalized.

 There is no required uniform.
 We recommend students dress comfortably and appropriately for school.
 Some classes may require specific dress on certain days, such as athletic shoes or swim wear.